2002 New Year Honours

 New Years' Honours are announced on or around the date of the New Year in Australia, Canada, New Zealand and the United Kingdom.
 The dates vary, both from year to year and from country to country.
-All are published in supplements to the London Gazette and many are conferred by the monarch (or her representative) some time after the date of the announcement, particularly for those service people on active duty.
+All are published in supplements to the London Gazette and many are conferred by the monarch (or their representative) some time after the date of the announcement, particularly for those service people on active duty.

 This page lists those awards announced in the 2002 New Year's honours lists for the United Kingdom, Barbados, The Bahamas, Grenada, Papua New Guinea, Tuvalu, Saint Vincent and the Grenadines, Belize, and Saint Kitts and Nevis.